ebuchman/blog/content/posts/coins-history.md

 the old ones.
 Meaning more deniers can be made per pound, and more can be distributed to those involved in minting.
-Some goes to to run the mint itself (brassage), some goes to the king (seignorage), and some goes to whoever trades their metal for coin (traite).
+Some goes to to run the mint itself (brassage), some goes to the king (seignorage), and some goes to whoever trades their metal for coin.
 Thus are people incentivized to bring their money to the mint, for the king enforces that metal is worth more as coin, and a pound of silver yields more than a pound of account from the mint.